drpetersonfernandes/SimpleLauncher/README.md

 	<EnableGamePadNavigation>true</EnableGamePadNavigation>
 </Settings>
 ```

-The "settings.xml" contains the following fields:

-- **ThumbnailSize**: Height of the thumbnail.
-- **HideGamesWithNoCover**: Whether to hide games without a cover.
-- **EnableGamePadNavigation**: Whether to enable GamePad navigation.

 ![Screenshot](screenshot3.png)

-The aplication has an update notification system.
-If a new version is available, the user will be notified.
+## Additional Features:

+- **Update Notifications:** You'll be notified if a new version is available.
-The aplication also has an error logging mechanism that notify the developers of any errors that may occur.
+- **Error Logging:** The aplication also has an error logging mechanism that notify the developers of any errors that may occur.
 This way we can fix bugs and improve the program over time.

+## Technical Details:

+Simple Launcher is written in C# using Microsoft Visual Studio Community 2022 (64-bit) and the Windows Presentation Foundation (WPF) Framework with Microsoft .NET 8.0.
 This program is Windows-only and has been tested on Windows 11.

-## Code Language
-*Written in C# using<br>
-Microsoft Visual Studio Community 2022 (64-bit) Version 17.9.0 Preview 2.0<br>
-Windows Presentation Foundation (WPF) Framework<br>
-Microsoft .NET 8.0*

 ## Contributors
 - Peterson Fernandes - [Github Profile](https://github.com/drpetersonfernandes)